 Table of contents

-- For long-running tasks, such as project cloning or scheduled publishing, we back up your data daily.
+- Long-running tasks, such as project cloning or scheduled publishing

 Continuous vs. incremental backup